Analysis | Just how ‘divisive’ are Biden’s executive actions, really?

 Restoring DACA for “Dreamers”

-What it does: Preserves and fortifies former president Barack Obama’s Deferred Action for Childhood Arrivals (DACA) executive action preventing the deportation of undocumented immigrants who arrived as children
+What it does: Preserves and fortifies President Barack Obama’s Deferred Action for Childhood Arrivals (DACA) executive action preventing the deportation of undocumented immigrants who arrived as children

 Support: A 2017 Washington Post-ABC News poll showed 86 percent supported allowing DACA arrivals to stay in the United States.
 And 74 percent of Americans favored granting permanent legal status to undocumented immigrants who were brought to the United States as children, according to a Pew poll last year — a measure that goes even further than Biden’s action.